I've been on a couple of long-haul flights recently, and after years of travel, I think I finally, finally, have my long-haul skincare routine nailed.

-I know these are pricey, but when you break it down, they work out at £17 per mask, and boy, are they worth it.
-The bio-cellulose mask is seriously hydrating, and it wards of dehydration like no other.
+I know these are pricey, but when you break it down, they work out at $22 per mask, and boy, are they worth it.
+The bio-cellulose mask is seriously hydrating, and it wards off dehydration like no other.
 Skin will look and feel seriously plump and dewy after use.
 I'm hooked on these.

-I always take a few masks on the flight with me (plus extras for when I arrive and am fighting jet-lag).
+I always take a few masks on the flight with me (plus extras for when I arrive and am fighting jetlag).
 I tend to pack some focused on hydration and others on brightening, as they are my personal skin concerns.
-This Seoulista mask is a steal at just £8.
+This Seoulista mask is a steal at just $10.
 It's great quality and leaves skin looking like you've been for a facial.

-Not down with whipping a sheet mask out whilst sat amongst strangers?
+Not down with whipping a sheet mask out while sat among strangers?
 I get that.
 This 100ml tube just scraps by security, which is good news because as the name suggests, it's like a long refreshing drink for your skin.
-Japanese seaweed helps repair the skin's barrier to prevent dehydration.
-I always travel with cleansed skin, and then I just head to the toilet, massage this into my skin (it will just look slightly shiny—no one will notice) and then go for a nap.
+Avocado and Swiss glacial water help repair the skin's barrier to prevent dehydration.
+I always travel with cleansed skin, and then I just head to the toilet, massage this into my skin (it will just look slightly shiny—no one will notice), and then go for a nap.
 You can just tissue off any excess next time you visit the loo.

 The skin under your eyes is thinner, so it needs more help to prevent dehydration, which is why I always travel with these to use on the plane or as soon as I reach my hotel room.

-Same goes for lips.
+The same goes for the lips.
 I suffer from a seriously dehydrated pout on the plane, so I always make sure I have these in my carry-on.

-Super cosy, these socks have a gel lining containing jojoba oil, olive oil, ceramides and vitamin E to soften the skin on your feet in just 20 minutes.
+Super cozy, these socks have a gel lining containing jojoba oil, olive oil, ceramides, and vitamin E to soften the skin on your feet in just 20 minutes.
 They are seriously comfy—just slip them on during the flight.